 Renewable Energy Integration

-NREL is developing the technologies and tools to enable the integration of high levels of renewable energy resources on electric power systems.
+NREL is developing the technologies and tools to enable the integration of high levels of renewable energy resources onto power systems.

 PV panels and a wind turbine near mountain foothills.